Discount & Dollar Retailers

 Approximate Net Recovery on Cost

-Economic climate drives sales: The target consumer of dollar stores is typically budget-minded, and is looking to take advantage of the value-pricing model offered by discount and dollar stores.
+Economic climate drives sales: The target consumers of dollar stores are typically budget minded and looking to take advantage of the value-pricing model offered by discount and dollar stores.
 Fiscal trends may predict discount and dollar store volume, and the segment is more apt to benefit from economic downturns and higher jobless rates.
-The U.S. unemployment rate was historically low in 2018, but increased slightly to 3.9 percent in December 2018 from a 49-year low of 3.7 percent in November 2018.
+The U.S. unemployment rate remained at historical lows in 2019, but increased slightly to 3.6 percent in January 2020 from 3.5 percent in December.

 Based on data from the Bureau of Economic Analysis, per-capita disposable income is expected to increase at an annualized rate of 1.9 percent through 2025.
 IBISWorld expects that dollar and variety stores’ industry revenue will grow at an annualized rate of 3.5 percent over the same period, including growth of 4.3 percent in 2020.

 Ongoing tariffs have taken a toll on retailers that import a significant quantity of lower priced products from China.
 Since the tariffs were first implemented in 2018, many retailers have had to move to find alternative vendors or raise prices on products sourced from China in order to maintain gross margins.
 It should be noted that, as part of the phase-one China trade deal signed January 15, 2020, the United States agreed to cut tariffs from 15 percent to 7.5 percent on $120 billion of imports in exchange for an agreement from China to purchase more American products.
 Additional tariffs of 25 percent on $250 billion of Chinese imports are still in place as of the date of this publication.

 To the extent that the unemployment rate rises, or the country faces future government shutdowns or other economic pressures, discount and dollar stores may benefit as they pick up opportunistic shoppers trying to make ends meet.